-Driver Distracted + Following Distance: When the driver was distracted for more than a few seconds (talking on phone, looking at phone, or looking down) and did not maintain a safe distance with the next vehicle ahead.
+Driver Distracted + Following Distance: When the driver was distracted for more than a few seconds (talking on the phone, looking at the phone, or looking down) and did not maintain a safe distance from the next vehicle ahead.

 Posted Speeding In-cab Alerts

 Drivers now receive in-cab alerts for posted speed limit signs and compare the vehicle speed against the speed limit and the posted speed thresholds set by the fleet in the portal.

 This now provides an opportunity for drivers to self-coach and potentially avoid a coaching session with a manager.